komorowskilab/VisuNet/docs/index.md

 ---

 VisuNet is an interactive tool that supports analysis of complex-rule based classifiers and helps explain their structure.
 VisuNet can be successfully apply to any classification problems, such as, for instance, a complex health-related decsion tasks.
-Rule networks can clearly identify main genes and their expression levels predicting complex phenotypes, e.g. cancer, autism.
+Rule networks can clearly identify main genes (metabolites, methylation sites, etc) and their expression levels predicting complex phenotypes, e.g. cancer, autism.
 VisuNet is implemented in R and uses the Shiny Gadgets attributes.
 The tool includes the rule network construction, filtration, visualization and customization.